TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 The following section explain how to add variables and functions.

+.. index:: pair: Symfony expression language; Custom provider
 .. _sel-ts-registering-new-provider-within-extension:

-Registering new Provider within Extension
+Registering new provider within an extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There has to be a provider, no matter whether variables or functions should be provided.